Sustainable Accommodation Spotlight: Kenyan Coast

 During your days on safari you will have the choice between all the safari activities available to you.
 You can also book hot air balloon flights and cultural visits, which are additional extras at Serian, to add extra touches to further personalise your Masai Mara safari experience.

-This morning leaves the lush savannah plains of the Masai Mara behind as you catch your private charter flight north to the Namunyak Wildlife Reserve.
+This morning you will leave the lush savannah plains of the Masai Mara behind as you catch your private charter flight north to the Namunyak Wildlife Reserve.
 Keep your camera handy as you soar low over incredible mountains and vast landscapes in a light aircraft.

-Your destination is your next treehouse!
-Sarara Tree House is a quirky and beautiful accommodation, tucked into the slopes of the Matthews Range.
+Your destination is your next treehouse; Sarara Tree Houses is a quirky and beautiful accommodation, tucked into the slopes of the Matthews Range.
 It’s completely community owned by the magnificent Samburu people – your final tribe to learn about on your epic journey.

 This accommodation is wild and remote, a true area to visit when you want to switch off and enjoy an authentic Africa.
 With just eight tented suites set up in the trees it’s a world away, perfect to relax and take a breath of fresh air.
 Elephant, buffalo, leopard, bushbuck and a wide array of other life roam beneath you on the forest floor, offering incredible wildlife experiences from the comfort of your beautifully appointed tree tent.
 This off the grid, solar-powered masterpiece is entirely eco-friendly, with every precaution and expense taken to preserve the natural habitat surrounding it.